hbc/NGS_Data_Analysis_Course/lessons/07-QC_trimming.md

 ## Running FASTQC
 ###A. Stage your data

 Assessing the quality of your data and performing any necessary quality control measures, such as trimming, is a critical first step in the analysis of your RNA-Seq data.
 To perform our quality checks, we will be working within our recently created `rnaseq_project` directory.
-We need to create two directories within `data` directory for this quality control processing step.
+We need to create two directories within the `data` directory for this quality control step.

 `$ cd unix_oct2015/rnaseq_project/data`